qcode-software/qcode-tcl/doc/procs/db_qry_parse.md

 Description
 -----------
 Escape and substitute bind variables in a SQL query.
-Bind variables are marked with a colon followed by the variable name e.g. :varname The parser will use values of corresponding TCL variables in this namespace or go up the number of levels defined.
-Values are escaped using db_quote e.g O'Conner becomes O''Conner.
+Bind variables are marked with a colon followed by the variable name e.g. `:varname` The parser will use values of corresponding TCL variables in this namespace or go up the number of levels defined.
+Values are escaped using [db_quote](db_quote.md) e.g `O'Conner` becomes `O''Conner`.
 Variables that contain an empty string will be treated as NULL (see example below).

 Examples
 --------